Goosebumps The Musical

 Goosebumps The Musical: Phantom Of The Auditorium (also known as Goosebumps The Musical) is a musical with book and lyrics by John Maclay, and music and lyrics by Danny Abosch.
 It is based on Phantom of the Auditorium, book 24 of the bestselling Goosebumps book series by R.L.
 Stine, published by Scholastic Publishing.

 Productions

 The musical was co-commissioned by First Stage Children's Theater and Oregon Children's Theatre, and received simultaneous World Premiere productions in Fall 2016 at the Todd Wehr Theater in Milwaukee, Wisconsin and the Newmark Theatre in Portland, Oregon.
 The Wisconsin production, directed by Niffer Clarke, ran from October 14 to November 13, 2016.
 The Oregon production, directed by Stan Foote, ran from October 22 to November 20, 2016.
 Both productions were well received by local reviewers.
-Goosebumps was also performed at Roanoke Childrens Theatre in Roanoke, Virginia as the first show in their 2017–2018 season.
+Goosebumps was also performed at Roanoke Children's Theatre in Roanoke, Virginia as the first show in their 2017–2018 season.
 The musical has since been produced at other theaters throughout the country.